brendon1555/fivem-text-formatter/README.md

 ## 🎯 Key Features Explained

-### TypeScript Integration
-The application is fully written in TypeScript, providing:
-- **Type Safety**: Compile-time error checking and better IDE support
-- **IntelliSense**: Enhanced autocompletion and documentation
-- **Refactoring Support**: Safe code changes across the entire codebase
-- **Interface Definitions**: Clear contracts for all components and utilities

 ### Smart Text Parser
 The application includes a sophisticated parser that:
 - Handles nested formatting codes